stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

-When looking back at all the exercises we solved in the section about recursion, most tail recursive functions on lists where of the following pattern: Iterate over all list elements from head to tail, while passing along some state for accumulating intermediate results.
+When looking back at all the exercises we solved in the section about recursion, most tail recursive functions on lists where of the following pattern: Iterate over all list elements from head to tail while passing along some state for accumulating intermediate results.
 At the end of the list, return the final state or convert it with an